-Additionally, each week at least one student will make a presentation about a research question based on - but drawing on material beyond - that week's readings (more on this in class).
+Each week at least one student will make a presentation about a research question based on - but drawing on material beyond - that week's readings (more on this in class).
+We will set up a sign-up schedule; the number of weeks each student plays this role will depend on course enrollment.